drivendataorg/scipy_proceedings/papers/drivendata/main.md

 The chosen ConvNeXt V2 base model contains 87.7 million parameters and operates on 224×224 pixel input crops.
 In [Figure %s](#fig:image-architecture-f1-curves), its performance is represented by the dark orange curve.

+## Results

 ## Depth estimation for videos

 Statistical models can be used to estimate animal abundance from camera trapping [@doi:10.1111/cobi.13517].
 One such method is the distance sampling framework [@doi:10.1016/j.ecoinf.2021.101536], which combines the frequency of animal sightings with the distance of each animal from the camera to estimate a species' full population size [@doi:10.1111/2041-210X.12790].
 In the following sections, we outline the training data, model architecture, and performance of Zamba’s depth estimation approach for videos.

 ### Methods

-As discussed in the "Development History" section above, the Deep Chimpact machine learning challenge was held to develop and train models for performing depth estimation on camera trap videos.
+As discussed in the "Development History" section above, the Deep Chimpact machine learning challenge was held to develop and train models for performing depth estimation on monocular camera trap videos.

 The top performing model from the second place ensemble[^footnote-depth-second-place] was integrated into Zamba as an inference-only module[^footnote-depth-training].
 As no additional retraining was conducted, the below sections describe the competition data and results.

 [^footnote-depth-second-place]: The second-place submission was chosen for modeling framework compatibility reasons.
 While the full competition-winning approach was an ensemble, the performance of the best single model was almost identical to the ensemble (MAE of 1.635m for the single model compared to 1.625m for the ensemble) so only one model was integrated into Zamba.
 This supports lower computing costs and faster inference speeds without sacrificing performance.